Just before Easter, WorkSafe sent out an important communication raising concerns about things it has seen on sites recently.

 The winners of the awards will be announced on May 28th.

-Just before Easter, WorkSafe sent out an important communication on some of its focus areas for 2019.
+Just before Easter, WorkSafe sent out an important communication on some of its areas of concern for 2019.
 I included this in our pre-Easter newsletter.
 But I’m aware people might already have been on leave by then, so I’m drawing this information to your attention again.

 WorkSafe said it wants to highlight concerns that have come to light during visits by Inspectors to forestry harvesting sites in recent months.
 These concerns relate to the provision of workplace facilities, mobile plant noise and hauler guarding.
 WorkSafe indicated that in future Inspectors are likely to take action when they come across these problems.